cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 area/delay of a gate is equal to the number of inputs to that gate.
 This data should enable you to make a very simplistic estimate of the total area and critical path delay of the unoptimized and optimized designs.
+There is no "right way" to count gates from Verilog.
+Students must use their judgement to estimate the number of gates.
+The key is to be consistent so you can make a comparison between your unoptimized and optimized design from just the Verilog code.

 Note that you cannot directly compare the area/delay estimated using your simple Verilog area/delay model to the area/delay reported by the FPGA